 Before they even open the front door of our home, prospective buyers have already experienced my first vignette.
 Located on the porch of our house, the First Impression vignette entices visitors to come in and stay awhile.
 When they walk up, they’ll hear the gentle trickle of a cascading fountain.
 They’ll be greeted by a cheery sign.
 The greenery will leave them believing they’ve stumbled across a cool oasis in the arid desert.
 They’ll have to resist the urge to pull up a chair and take a sip of the refreshing (not to mention discreetly luxurious) bottled water.
 If I’ve recently watered the plants, they’ll even smell the distinct scent of mint on our patio.
 What I hope to convey to potential buyers with this vignette is that indeed this home is a desert oasis.
 Indeed it does lend to an upscale lifestyle–and all of it is within reach.

-Just inside the front doors, prospective buyers will discover the second of my staged vignettes: The Welcome.
-Here, our guests will be greeted with a friendly request to remove their shoes.
+The first thing potential buyers will see when they step inside the home is my second vignette: The Welcome.
+Here, our guests are greeted with a friendly request to remove their shoes.
 This welcome station also includes the real estate sign-in sheet as well as our staging binder and full-color flyers with information on and photos of the home.
 Of the five vignettes, this one is designed to be more informational than anything else.
 Still, it conveys necessary information in a manner that is well-designed and straight forward.